openfoodfacts/scrypt-password-hash-provider/README.md

+# Archived

+This fork has been archived.
+The development of our "standalone" Keycloak tools will continue in the [openfoodfacts-auth](https://github.com/openfoodfacts/openfoodfacts-auth) repository.
+The simple scrypt hash provider can be found [here](https://github.com/hangy/scrypt-password-hash-provider).

 # Running Keycloak standalne

 First, run `make build` to create the realm.json file with variables substituted.
 It seems that the standalone import for keycloak does not interpolate variables https://github.com/keycloak/keycloak/issues/12069